 Security and Risk Management

 International payments expose the buyer and the seller to potential risks, such as fraud or non-payment.
-Here are some specific examples to consider:
+One such secure financial instrument is a letter of credit, which ensures payment is made under specific conditions, protecting both the buyer and the seller.
+Here are some particular examples to consider:

 1. Fraud: Due to their complexity and potential anonymity, international transactions can be more susceptible to fraud than domestic transactions.
 Cybercriminals could intercept payment details or create fake invoices.